 The Cybermen themselves look good, have the old 60s robo-voice thing going on, and the scene of them breaking out of the tomb is iconic for a reason, its brilliantly shot and was a great bit of set building for the time.
 The fact that they are remnants of the Cyber race trying to convert people to “be like them” in order for their race to survive is a good spin on an otherwise copy and paste “we want to take over your planet” race that they were becoming, and would become for most of the rest of classic Who (though I think the “new Who” series has ran the idea into the ground, but that’s neither here nor there).

 The addition of “Cybermats” little mouse-sized creatures that clamp onto their victims added an extra scene of tension here and there.
-On that note, Part 1 does a great job itself of delivering tension, with the group split into smaller parties and wondering around the tomb, uncovering old Cyberman stuff and getting killing because they were being nosey.
+On that note, Part 1 does a great job itself of delivering tension, with the group split into smaller parties and wondering around the tomb, uncovering old Cyberman stuff and getting killed because they were being nosey.

 The ending is good too, with the Cyber-Controller (they now have a hierarchy of power!) chasing the group around and out of the tomb.